 It's one of the names you've probably heard dropped so consistently (and possibly pretentiously) throughout your life, you've probably never questioned the greatness of Johann Sebastian Bach.
-After all, the German composer is often celebrated alongside classical greats like Mozart and Beethoven, but the Baroque era musician actually pre-dated those legends by almost a century, paving the way for artists from a variety of genres.
-So what made the guy such a universally regarded talent who's still being heralded on his 334th birthday?
+After all, the German composer is often celebrated alongside classical greats like Mozart and Beethoven, but the Baroque era musician actually predated those legends by almost a century, paving the way for artists from a variety of genres.
+So what made the guy such a universally regarded talent who's still being heralded on his 336th birthday?

-While there's no single answer to why Bach remains one of music's most beloved contributors, but experts have some ideas.
+While there's no single answer as to why Bach remains one of music's most beloved contributors, experts do have some ideas.
 "This is not to say that JS Bach is everybody's favourite composer – of course not," wrote English broadcaster Clemency Burton-Hill in a piece for BBC.com on why her radio show features a daily segment called Bach Before 7.
 "But he is the ultimate composer.
 Trying to explain why is a fool's game: It's like the famous quote attributed to several that 'writing about music is like dancing about architecture.'"
 Fair point.
 But Burton-Hill does outline some pretty compelling points that at least help clarify some of the global Bach obsession.

 "Bach's instinctive understanding of human nature, his rhetorical skills and his innate skill as a dramatist are second to none," Burton-Hill writes.
 She references an interview with Bach conductor and biographer John Eliot Gardiner who told her, "Being in Bach's music has that sense of otherness: It's another world we enter, as performers or listeners.
 You put your mask on, and you go down to a psychedelic world of myriad colours."